 Of course, their relationship wasn’t exactly typical.
 “Tommy will have his friends over and I’ll get them to wear my rubber dresses,” Anderson said, according to the New York Post.
 “They were kickboxing in my bikinis once.
 When I bring a present home for Tommy, he’ll open the box and see that it contains high heels, size 10½, men’s [which he’ll put on]… if Tommy is in a bad mood, I go upstairs and come down wearing this 3-foot-high Mad Hatter hat.
 He looks at me and cracks up — because that is all I’ve got on.”

 But they also dealt with relatable heartbreak, like a 1995 miscarriage.
-Rumors also floated around about the celebrity couple, especially about Lee keeping a tight grip on Anderson in particular limiting her to her when she worked on 1995’s Barb Wire.
+Rumors also floated around about the celebrity couple, especially about Lee keeping a tight grip on Anderson in particular when she worked on 1995’s Barb Wire.

 The time was also filled with joy, as they welcomed sons Brandon Thomas Lee in 1995 and Dylan Jagger Lee in 1997 — both born at home.